Emery-S/Amazon_Vine_Analysis/README.md

 #### What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
 47.62% of reviews were five stars for vine.
 51.54% of reviews were five stars for non-Vine

-<font size=2>All the vine reviews within the data set are uverified purchases while the non-Vine reviews seem to be a mix of verified and non-verified purchases.
+<font size=1>All the vine reviews within the data set are uverified purchases while the non-Vine reviews seem to be a mix of verified and non-verified purchases.</font>

 ## Summary
   According to this data set there is not a positivity bias for reviews from the vine program. the reviews by vine participants do not have an increase in positive reviews relative the the non-Vine reviews.
 However, the Vine review count is quite low and may require a larger sample to know with more certainty if payment for reviews influences a positivity bias.